 Christine Barker

-A professionally qualified counsellor for over twenty years, I work with an Integrative Approach.
-My aim is to help individuals extend their choices to live more happily with themselves and others.
+A professionally qualified counsellor for over twenty years, Christine works with an Integrative Approach.
+Her aim is to help individuals extend their choices to live more happily with themselves and others.

-I am a member of the British Association for Counselling and Psychotherapy, adhere to their codes and ethics of practice and receive regular supervision.
-I am married, have a grown up family and live in Thanet.
+Christine is a member of the British Association for Counselling and Psychotherapy, adhere to their codes and ethics of practice and receive regular supervision.
+She is married, has a grown up family and lives in Thanet.

 Claire Roberts